Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics

-\begin{remark} Here, (1-quasi-)conformal mappings are defined with respect to the Cygan metric on $X$, and need not preserve a Riemannian conformal gauge.
-Furthermore, following the restriction to \emph{linear} automorphisms of the field $k$ in \S \ref{sec:space}, we restrict our attention to those conformal mappings that have a linear representation in $\mathbb PU(J)$, or, equivalently, whose Pansu derivative at every point is linear. \end{remark}

-It follows from the classification of isometries of $\Hyp$ that every inversion factors as a composition of a rotation and the Koranyi inversion. \begin{lemma} If $\iota$ is an inversion, then there exists a unitary mapping $f: k^n\rightarrow k^n$ such that $\iota=f\circ \iota_-$. \begin{proof} Since $\iota$ is conformal, it extends to an isometry of $\Hyp$.
+It follows from the classification of isometries of $\Hyp$ that every inversion factors as a composition of a rotation and the Kor\'anyi inversion. \begin{lemma} If $\iota$ is an inversion, then there exists a unitary mapping $f: k^n\rightarrow k^n$ such that $\iota=f\circ \iota_-$. \begin{proof} Since $\iota$ is a M\"obius transformation, it extends to an isometry of $\Hyp$.
 The mapping $f=\iota \iota_-$ is an isometry of $\Hyp$ that fixes the points $0$ and $\infty$.
 It therefore maps the geodesic $\gamma$ joining $0$ and $\infty$ to itself.
 Since $\iota_-$ and $\iota$ fix the point $(0,1)\in \gamma$ by the first part of \eqref{eq:inversionidentitiesAdvanced}, the same must be true for $f$.
 Thus, $\iota$ is represented in $U(J)$ by a matrix of the form

 where $A$ is a unitary matrix over $k^n$. \end{proof} \end{lemma}